 These guys can be aggressive eaters, and if you let them, they can eat up to seven adult crickets a week!

 Spiderlings should be fed one or two smaller insects like pinhead crickets and roach nymphs every other day.

 Adults can eat larger insects like crickets as well as various roach species.
 You can give adults about 3 to 8 insects a month.
-If you decide to give them less, you can feed them once weekly, as long as you are feeding them less than 8 insects per month.
+If you decide to give them less, you can feed them once weekly, as long as you feed them less than eight insects per month.

 These tarantulas are great for beginners since they are docile.
 However, they are also known to be very active spiders.

 They will rarely bite and are more likely to show defensive behavior before they even attempt to bite.

 If startled or provoked, they have urticating hairs and might react by fleeing first.
 While they rarely bite, they still have the fangs to do it if you don’t let them be.

 Since these docile creatures are rarely aggressive and are fairly tolerant to handling, you might want to try and have a go at it.

 If they act defensively, give them some time to get used to your presence before you try to put your hand in their enclosure or touch them.

 Use soft tongs or another light object that won’t crush them to see how they react before you consider handling them fully.